quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 While it is expected that endpoints will have only one ACK_FREQUENCY frame in flight at any given time, this extension does not prohibit having more than one in flight.
-Generally, when using `max_ack_delay` for PTO computations, endpoints MUST use the maximum of the current value and all those in flight.
+When using `max_ack_delay` for PTO computations, endpoints MUST use the maximum of the current value and all those in flight.

 When the number of in-flight ack-eliciting packets is larger than the ACK-Eliciting Threshold, an endpoint can expect that the peer will not need to